This article has links to products and services we love, which we may make commission from.

 There are thrilling rides for the hot-blooded, from the Slingshot to the Freedom Flyer.

-For children and their parents, spend the day riding miniature roller coasters, carousel, or bumper cars.
+For children and their parents, spend the day riding miniature roller coasters, the carousel, or bumper cars.

 When you have wiped yourself out on the rides, sit by the boardwalk and try one of the three restaurants inside the amusement park, featuring pizza, seafood, and a wide selection of drinks.